wormSurf 4.12 - brtp://www.theavocadopapers.com:4342/content/firstparagraphs/index.jsp

 Item #PGH39837487:

 Have you ever had athlete's foot on your face?
 I haven't.
 That would suck, wouldn't it?
-Would it still be called athlete's foot, do you think?
-Or would it, perhaps, be called... wait for it... athlete's face?
+Would it still be called athlete's foot?
+Probably not.
+Athlete's face is what it'd be called, wouldn't it.
 Do you ever wonder about things like that?
 I do.
 All the time.
 I'm not sure it's healthy.
 Not as unhealthy as I'm thinking athlete's face might be, but still.
 I suppose you'd need to bathe a lot, if you had athlete's face.
 And spray yourself with Tinactin.
 But that would sting, right?
 Wouldn't that sting?
 Especially if you forgot to close your eyes?
 You'd remember to close your eyes, though.
 Or, what it you forgot to close your mouth?
 Would you die?
 I don't think you'd die.
 You might puke though.
 But you'd probably just keep your mouth closed.

 Item #PGH39482719:

 The temperature in the city, according to the web site, was 948 Fahrenheit.
 I assumed that that was when the thermometer had broken, or melted, or been rendered useless or perhaps nonexistent by the large bomb which had vaporized some the city the day before, and flattened the rest of it.
 There was no communication out of the city, because there was no city, not anymore, but the web site (unlike the thermometer which periodically communicated a temperature reading to it) was physically located outside of the city, so unlike the city, it still existed: it was still in existence.
 I wondered where the thermometer had been: a mile from the bomb?
 Five miles?
-I, personally, was thirty-five miles from the city, the former city, and it was a beautiful day, a horribly normal day, and I shot myself in the head.
+I, personally, was thirty-five miles from the city, the former city, and it was a beautiful day, an obscenely normal day.

 Item #PGH32189768:

 She hadn't spoken to anyone since the heart-attack guy at the pool, the dead heart-attack guy.
 That was Monday; it was Saturday now.
 He was a kind-faced man, early sixties, sitting there, alone, by the pool, holding a gold wristwatch in his left hand.
 Where was he from, she'd asked: Nicaragua.
 Where was his family, she'd asked: he didn't have one, not anymore.
 Why not, she'd asked: no answer.
 Then he'd fallen asleep and not woken up again.
-And now, she was afraid – morbidly afraid – of speaking to anyone; she'd killed the heart-attack guy, she felt, and she didn't want for anyone else to die.
+And now, she was afraid, morbidly so, of speaking to anyone, because of the dead Nicaraguan heart-attack guy.

 Item #PGH30229883: